 If you are trekking in the southern states of the U.S. or the southwestern parts of Europe then keep alert of snakes.
 “Most injuries occur when people try to kill or move the snake,” Keaveny said.
 “If you see one, give it plenty of room and either go around or turn around.”
 Staying on the trail is safest since it will give you time to see the snake, assess the situation and wait at a safe distance for the snake to leave.

 Hiking, trekking and enjoying the outdoors is wonderful — but failing to prepare and protect yourself can lead to problems ranging from mild discomfort to life-threatening disaster.
-If you are going to take a hike then follow these safety pro hiking tips.
-You will not regret it.
+Follow these pro hiking tips before your next trip out.
+You won’t regret it.

 Author Bio: Ed Viesturs is a member of the Global Rescue Mountain Advisory Council and the only American to have climbed all 14 of the world’s 8,000+ meter peaks, and the fifth person to do so without using supplemental oxygen.